ScienceMoo/ScienceMoo/README.md

-- 👋 Hi, I’m @ScienceMoo
+- 👋 Hi, I’m Marie
-- 👀 I just love all types of coding: competitions, data analysis/visualization, machine learning, software design, web design, I can't choose!
+- 👀 I love all types of coding: competitions, machine learning, software design, web design, data analysis/visualization, and learning new things!
 Even better if it has something to do with biology.
 - 🌱 Recently started learning Blender and Unity
-- 💞️ I’m looking to collaborate on any projects, because I will have lots of free time now that I'm graduating.
+- 💞️ I’m open to collaborate on projects because I have lots of free time now that I graduated from McGill University with a bachelor's in Computer Science and Biology.

 <!---
 ScienceMoo/ScienceMoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.